awantoch/beemflow/README.md

    on: cli.manual
    steps:
      - id: greet
-       use: openai.chat
+       use: openai
        with:
          model: "gpt-4o"
+         messages:
+           - role: system
-         system: "Please give a reply to the following message:"
+             content: "Please give a reply to the following message:"
+           - role: user
-         text: "Hello, BeemFlow!"
+             content: "Hello, BeemFlow!"
      - id: print
        use: core.echo
        with: